PedroLFerreira/Risk-Sensitivity-and-Theory-of-Mind-in-Human-Coordination/README.md

  - Matplotlib
  - SciPy

+## License
+Distributed under the MIT License, allowing unconditional use for academic purposes.
+See LICENSE for more information.

 ## Contact
 Pedro L. Ferreira - mainminmax@gmail.com